mit-nlp/MITIE/README.md

 We have built Python 2.7 binaries packaged with sample models for 64bit Linux and Windows (both 32 and 64 bit version of Python).
 You can download the precompiled package here: [Precompiled MITIE 0.2](http://sourceforge.net/projects/mitie/files/binaries/mitie-v0.2-python-2.7-windows-or-linux64.zip)

+# Precompiled Python 2.7 binaries

+We have built Python 2.7 binaries packaged with sample models for 64bit Linux and Windows (both 32 and 64 bit version of Python).
+You can download the precompiled package here: [Precompiled Python MITIE 0.2](http://sourceforge.net/projects/mitie/files/binaries/mitie-v0.2-python-2.7-windows-or-linux64.zip)

+# Precompiled Java 64bit binaries

+We have built Java binaries for the 64bit JVM which work on Linux and Windows.
+You can download the precompiled package here: [Precompiled Java MITIE 0.3](http://sourceforge.net/projects/mitie/files/binaries/mitie-java-v0.3-windows64-or-linux64.zip).
+In the file is an examples/java folder.
+You can run the example by executing the provided .bat or .sh file.

 # License

 MITIE is licensed under the Boost Software License - Version 1.0 - August 17th, 2003.